TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 2. `$cachePath`
 3. `$indexPath`

+Note that the following process will replace or remove parts of the index on your disc including deleting index portions built by your existing scraper that may be ahead of the manifest.
 If you wish to make a backup of these folders, you should do so now.

 ### Instructions